Memorandum of understanding

 A memorandum of understanding (MoU) is a type of agreement between two (bilateral) or more (multilateral) parties.
 It expresses a convergence of will between the parties, indicating an intended common line of action.
 It is often used either in cases where parties do not imply a legal commitment or in situations where the parties cannot create a legally enforceable agreement.
 It is a more formal alternative to a gentlemen's agreement.

 Whether a document constitutes a binding contract depends only on the presence or absence of well-defined legal elements in the text proper of the document (the so-called "four corners").
 The required elements are offer and acceptance, consideration, and the intention to be legally bound (animus contrahendi).
 In the US, the specifics can differ slightly depending on whether the contract is for goods (falls under the Uniform Commercial Code) or services (falls under the common law of the state).

 Many companies and government agencies use MoUs to define a relationship between departments, agencies or closely held companies.

 In private enterprise

 In business, an MoU is typically a legally non-binding agreement between two (or more) parties, outlining terms and details of a mutual understanding or agreement, noting each party's requirements and responsibilities—but without establishing a formal, legally enforceable contract (though an MoU is often a first step towards the development of a formal contract).

 In government and public affairs

-In the United Kingdom, the term MoU is commonly used to refer to an agreement between parts of The Crown.
+In the United Kingdom and other commonwealth countries, such as New Zealand, the term MoU is commonly used to refer to an agreement between parts of The Crown.
 The term is often used in the context of devolution, for example the 1999 concordat between the central Department for Environment, Food and Rural Affairs and the Scottish Environment Directorate.

 MoUs can also be used between a government agency and a non-commercial, non-governmental organization.